adobe/phased-testing/README.md

 - Implemented the new select tests to run based on the producer phase (#9)
 - Solved case when the users really wants to use retry.
 In this case we do not interrupt the retry mechanism.
 - Moved back to java 8.
 We now compile the artefacts in java 8.
 This is because our main users are not yet in higher java versions.
+- Removed the deprecated methods `PhasedTestManager.produceWithKey` and `PhasedTestManager.consumeWithKey`.

 ### 7.0.8
 - Upgraded java version to Java 11